radiumce/checklist-mcp-server/README.md

 # Checklist MCP Server

-A Model Context Protocol (MCP) server for hierarchical checklist management with session-based task organization and tree visualization.
+A Model Context Protocol (MCP) server for hierarchical checklist management with session-based task organization and tree visualization, supporting HTTP streamable transport.

 ## Overview

 The Checklist MCP Server provides a robust solution for managing hierarchical task lists through the Model Context Protocol.
 It enables AI assistants and other MCP clients to create, update, and track tasks in a structured, tree-like format with support for multiple concurrent sessions.
+The server now exclusively supports HTTP streamable transport for better performance and scalability.
 It can significantly enhance the agent's ability to adhere to the task plan during task execution.

 ## Features

+- **HTTP Streamable Transport**: Modern HTTP-based communication for better performance and scalability
 - **Hierarchical Task Management**: Create nested task structures with unlimited depth
 - **Session-Based Isolation**: Multiple independent task lists per session
 - **Visual Tree Display**: ASCII tree visualization with status indicators (✓ for DONE, ○ for TODO)